May 17, 2021

 Tip 4: Start with a Clean Grill.

 Honestly, this will affect the taste of your steak more than anything else.
 Clean your grill with a wire brush after each use while it’s still hot.
-Before grilling, lightly brush the clean grill with oil to prevent meat from sticking.
-I personally clean my grill just after it cools enough to handle with some balled up aluminum foil.
+Before grilling, lightly brush the clean grill with oil to prevent the meat from sticking.
+I personally clean my grill just after it cools enough to handle with some balled-up aluminum foil.
 Those wire brushes can be a bit dangerous.
 The bristles can come out and stick to the grill and be ingested later.
-I recommend using aluminum foil (the think kind) or a stone grill brush.
+I recommend using aluminum foil (the thought kind) or a stone grill brush.